rex-9/rexone-core/README.md

 ### Prerequisites

-In order to run this project you need [ruby-on-rails](https://www.ruby-lang.org/en/downloads/) and [postgresql](https://www.postgresql.org/) set up on your computer:
+In order to run this project you need [ruby-on-rails](https://www.ruby-lang.org/en/downloads/) and [postgresql](https://www.postgresql.org/) set up on your computer or just a [docker](https://www.docker.com/):

-Check your ruby and postgresql installations are complete.
+Check your ruby and postgresql installations are complete if you are not using docker.

 ```sh
   ruby --version && postgres --version